 Directions for Use

 Insecticidal preparations registered to treat mulesing wounds can be applied AFTER application of Tri-Solfen.
-However high volume fly treatments are not suitable to be used as they are likely to wash the Tri-Solfen from the wound.
+However, high volume fly treatments are not suitable to be used as they are likely to wash the Tri-Solfen from the wound.

-MEAT: Treated sheep must not be supplied or sold for slaughter for human consumption for at least 90 days following treatment with this product.
+Treated sheep and cattle must not be supplied or sold for slaughter for human consumption for at least 90 days following treatment with this product.MILK:

 1L, 5L and 20L